-West Coast Stylist: Orla Sheridan describes her style as elegant chic with a little bit of edge.
+Orla Sheridan describes her style as elegant chic with a little bit of edge.
 This style has awarded her a successful business as a very sought after Personal Stylist.
-Orla was previously a fashion buyer for Primark, but now in her ‘spare time’ the Mum of two also lectures Fashion in Galway.
-Orla has won a number of Best Dressed titles, and has featured in the likes of Vogue, Tatler Magazine, The Irish Examiner, and Stellar Magazine.
+Orla was previously a fashion buyer for Primark, and also lectured Fashion in Galway.
+Now the Mum of two shares her time between the Middle East & Ireland.
+Orla has won a number of Best Dressed titles, and has featured on Xpose and in the likes of Vogue, Tatler Magazine, The Irish Examiner, and Stellar Magazine.
 We are delighted to have Orla let us in on some wardrobe secrets…

 Before you start:

 - Know this may take you at least 3 hours

 - Clear your bed/floor space for wardrobe contents

 - Invest in good hangers, go one step further and buy a variety of colours so that you can colour code your wardrobe